 It’s all over for another two years.
 I’m not sure I’ll be ready to enter even then.
 It seems to me that to make the winning pesto you need to start at a very early age.
 And practise.

-If you are thinking of competing – or just fancy going along to watch, why not pin this for later
+Or if you just fancy going along to watch, why not pin this for later

 I was a guest of the Ligurian Tourist Board

 For further information on Liguria please visit www.turismoinliguria.it